How to calculate paracetamol dose for children & infants by body weight?

 Required paracetamol dose in milligrams (mg)

 The dose of paracetamol is generally based on your body weight.
-You can calculate your paracetamol dose for the child per kg formula.
+You can calculate paracetamol dosage per kg by body weight of your child.

 Suppose your child’s body’s weight is 20 kg.
 You need to just multiply the child’s body weight by the recommended dose of paracetamol.